Camptonville to Sierra City

 Lots of nice rock

 The price you pay for the flatness is that the road doesn’t have much in the way of interesting contour.
-There are at least 7 campgrounds in the first few flat miles, with bathrooms in season, and one resort, Indian Valley Outpost, if you need provisions.
+There are at least 7 campgrounds in the first few flat miles, with bathrooms in season, and one resort, Indian Valley Outpost, which as of 10/25 is apparently permanently closed (thanks, Katherine).

 img_1168